Mauricio Dubón: Houston Astros

+2022

 On May 14, 2022, Dubón was traded to the Houston Astros in exchange for catcher Michael Papierski.
-Dubón is the second Honduran to play for the Astros; outfielder Gerald Young was the first.
+With this trade, Dubón also joined Gerald Young as the second Honduran to play for the Astros.

 Dubón started at shortstop on June 19, 2022, and hit his first home run in an Astros uniform, in the seventh inning versus Chicago White Sox starter Michael Kopech as the Astros won, 4–3.
 On August 21, Dubón batted leadoff and started at second base versus the Atlanta Braves, collecting two hits, a stolen base, and scoring two runs to catalyze a 5–4 Houston win.
 Dubón started in center field on August 28 versus the Baltimore Orioles, collecting one single and two outfield assists, rifling out both Robinson Chirinos and Jorge Mateo at third base.